Unfortunately, Matt has had some less-than-stellar experiences on dating apps. He’s been the subject of discrimination, primarily because of his race.

 Matt told me about one time where he connected with a woman on a swipe-based dating app.
 Taking the lead, Matt initiated the conversation with an opener that was witty, unique, and specific to her profile.
-She soon responded with a, “sorry you’re not my type.”
-Matt, who wanted to understand more asked, “How so?
+She soon responded with: “Sorry you’re not my type.”
+Matt, who wanted to understand more asked: “How so?
 You’ve hardly gotten the chance to know me.”
 Her response?
 “I’m not into Asians.”

 The unfortunate thing is she had initially swiped right, allowing him to reach out and connect with her.
 On top of that, sending that “I’m not into Asians” message caused Matt to be very confused and discouraged by the overall experience.

-My friend Matt’s example is just one area of discrimination.
+My friend Matt’s example is just one area of discrimination and disappointment you can experience on dating apps/sites.
 There are other popular areas such as height, body type, income, religion, having (or not having) kids –– the list could go on.

-While technology has made dating more accessible, convenient, prolific, and honestly, fun, it has made dating more complicated than ever before.
+While technology has made dating more accessible, convenient, prolific, and honestly, fun, it has made dating more complicated than ever before, oftentimes leading to negative sentiment.

-2. substantially less tolerant because you know there’s countless others right behind that last person you swiped left on.
+- Substantially less tolerant because you know there are countless others right behind the last person you swiped left on.

 “You’re always just one swipe away.”
 But when does the ease of dismissing someone become too easy?